GeraldRyan/scripts/Mac/README.md

 **git cp -d** pushes to 'default' branch, which is current checked out branch **git cp -d -m "bar"** is the one-liner

-It seems to work even without setting upstream amazingly on new branches.
+It seems to work even without setting upstream on new branches.